larsmay/bodyMeasApp/README.md

 # bodyMeasApp

-This program connects to an actions on google app to provide to you through voice commands your BMI and target heart rate.
+This program connects to an actions on google app to provide through voice commands your BMI and target heart rate.